-Let's write answer these questions.

 Why is it necessary to add compost to the soil?
 How often should you water the seeds?
 What should you do when your seedlings are three weeks old?
 When should you transplant the seedlings into the ground?

-When should you transplant the seedlings into the ground:

 Why do you think you have to put the seedlings into a plastic bag first and only transplant them into the ground when they are much bigger?
 What are you asked to observe?
 Complete these sentences using the words in the box.

-Let's write am are were is was be been being

-hard to tell who is who as the twins look exactly the same.

-very lucky to have such a special friend.
+Let's write am are were is was be been being hard to tell who is who as the twins look exactly the same. very lucky to have such a special friend.
 Where you going tomorrow?
 After we had supper we very full and went for a walk.
 The depth of the lake 25 metres.

-What two things

 What two things compared?

-Working on my science project for three days now.

-The thief will caught and punished.
+I have working on my science project for three days now.
+Sign: Date: The thief will caught and punished.